detman/wav2exif/README.md

 # wav2exif

-This script scans the SD card written by Fuji X cameras and searches for audio recordings (.WAV files).
+This script scans the SD card written by Fuji X cameras and searches for audio/voice recordings (.WAV files).

 The wav is converted to text, and the text is written as an exif description tag to the coresponding .JPG or .RAF file